packalyst/vibra/README.md

       --proxy-pass                          Proxy password
-      --proxy-type                          Proxy type: http or socks5 (default: http) --proxy-rotation-url                  URL to fetch new proxy from for rotation
+      --proxy-type                          Proxy type: http or socks5 (default: http) --proxy-rotation-url                  URL to fetch new proxy from for rotation --tor                                 Use Tor as proxy (SOCKS5 on 127.0.0.1:9050) Recognition options:
+      --precise                             Use multiple segments for more accurate recognition --apple-music                         Fetch additional metadata from Apple Music --unified                             Output clean unified JSON format
 ```

 </details>